 St. Thomas set the tone for history early as Williams (school record 21.98) tag-teamed with Gabriel Lenz ‘19 (22.39) for a 2-4 result in the 50 yard freestyle and later paired with Sebastian Ortiz ‘20 (51.02) for 3-6 in 100 free.

-In the first of two tight-tick relay wins, Williams contributed the anchor kick in the 200 free with Ortiz, Dylan Michaels ‘21 and Lenz (school record 1:29.31) to out-touch perennial powerhouse El Paso Cathedral at the wall by less than a second.
+In the first of two tight-tick relay wins, Williams contributed the anchor kick in the 200 free with Ortiz, Dylan Michaels ‘21 and Lenz (school record 1:29.31) to out-touch perennial powerhouse El Paso Cathedral at the wall by the slimmest of sub-second margins.

 Fueled by the scorching relay results the Eagles racked 291 points and denied Cathedral (283) the state crown for the first time since 1990.
 St. Thomas also outpaced Plano St. John XXIII (203), Awty International (181), The Village School (174), San Antonio Antonian College Preparatory (145) and Dallas Bishop Lynch Dallas Bishop Lynch (138).